Christian Hawkey: Awards and recognition

-His first book was given the Kate Tufts Discovery Award.
+Hawkey's first book was given the Kate Tufts Discovery Award.
 He received a Creative Capital Innovative Literature Award in 2006.
 In 2008, he was a DAAD Artist-in-Berlin Fellow.
 In the Summer of 2010, Hawkey held the Picador Guest Professorship for Literature at the University of Leipzig's Institute for American Studies in Leipzig, Germany.
 He was selected to judge the PEN Award for Poetry in Translation in 2012.

 With the collaborative team of Joe Diebes and David Levine he has held residencies at Watermill, the Lower Manhattan Cultural Council's Governor's Island Artist Residency program, and the BRIC Fireworks Residency.